TypeStrong/grunt-ts/README.md

 grunt-ts
 ================
 Written from scratch TypeScript compiler task for GruntJS.

-It differs from grunt-typescript and following are the reasons why it was created.
+It differs from grunt-typescript which is another excellent [grunt plugin for typescript](https://npmjs.org/package/grunt-typescript).

+Following are the reasons why it was created.

-- This is written in [clear TypeScript code](https://github.com/basarat/grunt-ts/blob/master/tasks/ts.ts)
+- This is written in [TypeScript](https://github.com/basarat/grunt-ts/blob/master/tasks/ts.ts)
 - Gives a typescript development workflow in addition to simple file compilation.
 - Super simple to update to the [latest version of the typescript](https://github.com/basarat/grunt-ts/commit/ffede564f2b20bc4dc207cb1a30dc57db7c44fe5)